Evolis3d/PhotoLayout/README.md

 _(I'm working on it!)_

 ### Coming Soon
-- Extra component: UIController script generator. _Manage your UI elements..._
+- Accurate coloring for UI elements.
 - Layer Groups.
-- Accurate coloring for UI elements.
 - Text Layers → TextMeshPRO conversion support.
 - More align features _(I hope so...)_
+- Code clean-up & reorganization _(it's a mess!
+XD)_

 ### Deprecated
 - Export & pack all graphics into a TextureAtlas. _(2D PSD Importer package already does that)_